What is a Gastroscopy?

 How is a Gastroscopy Performed?

 A gastroscopy is performed typically under sedation/anaesthetic.
-The procedure takes 15-20 minutes during which time the specialist will carefully examine the lining of the bowel.
+The procedure takes 15-20 minutes during which time the specialist will carefully examine the lining of the oesophagus, stomach and the first part of the small bowel (the duodenum).
 Tissue samples (biopsies) may be taken depending on the reason for the procedure.
-Polyps (fleshy growths on the lining of the bowel) may also be removed during the procedure.
-Following the gastroscopy, you may feel bloated due to use of air to inflate the bowel during the procedure.
+Polyps (small fleshy growths) may also be removed during the procedure.
+Following the gastroscopy, you may feel bloated due to use of air for insufflation during the procedure.

 What are the Risks of a Gastroscopy?